RobinTT69/e-z-screenshot-linux/README.md

 Now paste that API key into the script and you should be good to go.

+# Bind script to keyboard shortcut on Hyprland

+If you plan on using this on Hyprland, and want to bind it to a keyboard shortcut do the following:

+## Open up hyprland.conf

+Open up `~/.config/hypr/hyprland.conf` with your favourite text editor.

+## Add the bind

+Add `bind = ,code:82, exec, sh ~/PATH-TO-SCRIPT &` to the file.
+Replace the `,code:82` with your desired [key](https://wiki.hyprland.org/Configuring/Binds/), and make sure to specify the path to script.

 # Disclaimer

 This script was designed with wayland in mind, so if you are running x11, look into using the flameshot alternative for this made by [SKRRRTT](https://github.com/ignSKRRRTT/e-z-flameshot-script).